adamazl/RENEW-Subscription-Tracker/README.md

-# RENEW: A Subscription Renewal Tracker App for iOS
+# RENEW: A Subscription Tracker App for iOS

 ## Information